All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Sublingual delivery (placing the peptide under the tongue) bypasses some digestive breakdown by allowing absorption through the mucous membranes.
 While this method shows slightly better absorption than swallowing a capsule, it still falls short of subcutaneous injection for most patients.

 Some compounding pharmacies offer sublingual GHK-Cu preparations, but availability and quality vary.
-If you are interested in this option, our providers can discuss whether it fits your treatment plan. schedule consultation
+If you're interested in this option, our providers can discuss whether it fits your treatment plan. schedule consultation

 Why We Recommend Physician-Supervised Protocols

 The peptide marketplace is crowded with oral supplements, capsules, and sprays that promise GHK-Cu benefits.
-Many of these products are not third-party tested, may contain insufficient doses, or use formulations that do not survive digestion.
+Many of these products aren't prepared by FDA-registered pharmacies, may contain insufficient doses, or use formulations that don't survive digestion.

 • Every patient receives a physician-supervised treatment plan